- Departments G - Z

 If you have a limited income, there is a fund created by the Board of County Commissioners to assist you.
 To qualify, citizens must complete an application and provide the financial documentation required.
 If you are a property owner who receives the Homestead exemption for seniors, you are eligible for relief from the SWPF.

 Contact the Orange County Tax Office at 919-245-2100 press Number 2 or email the Tax Office regarding the Homestead exemption or regarding receiving financial assistance to pay the SWPF.
 Visit the Tax Office Solid Waste Fee Assistance page for the assistance form and other information regarding the SWPF.

 - All owners of improved property in Orange County must pay the SWPF.
 If a property has multiple units such as an apartment complex or shopping center, each individual unit, or each “front door,” is assessed a Solid Waste Programs Fee.

 - Owners of the parcel of land on which there are single-wide mobile homes or leaseholds on which there are double-wide homes or other habitable structures, will be assessed the SWPF for all units on their property eligible to receive service.
 The SWPF will be assessed to the real property owner for each habitable unit on that property.

 - All public buildings such as schools, local government, state government, and OWASA pay the fee.

 - UNC Chapel Hill and UNC Health Care (on campus) do not pay the fee as each has its own comprehensive recycling program.

 What if I believe the fee is inaccurately assessed and wish to appeal?

-When you receive your 2019 tax bill, you may feel that the fee has not been accurately assessed for your property(s).
+When you receive your tax bill, you may feel that the fee has not been accurately assessed for your property(s).
 Orange County has developed a formal SWPF appeals process for this type of situation.
-The appeal form (PDF) can be returned via email the Tax Office or by mail:
+The appellant form (PDF) can be returned via email the Tax Office or by mail:

 Orange County Tax Office